The Nest

 Unequal Split for Common Charges

-The most common trick shady developers plays is to retain the commercial unit for themselves or sell it to a related party.
-They’ll then write the offering plan in such a way as to give special rights and few responsibilities to the commercial unit owner.
-And one of the most common tricks played by the original developer is to specify limits on what common charges the commercial unit will be liable for in the original offering plan.
+The most common trick shady developers play is to retain the commercial unit for themselves or sell it to a related party.
+They’ll then write the offering plan to give the commercial unit owner special rights and few responsibilities.

 Separate Utility Meters

-One of the dangers of buying an apartment in a mixed-use building is that the commercial unit owner may use way more than their fair share of any shared utilities, such as water or gas.
-For example, what if the commercial unit is leased to an ice cream store that uses a lot of water?
-If there isn’t a separate water meter for the commercial unit, the residential unit owners might end up subsidizing the commercial unit owner’s extremely high water bill.
+For example, what if the commercial unit is leased to an ice cream store that uses water?
+If there isn’t a separate water meter for the commercial unit, the residential unit owners might subsidize the commercial unit owner’s extremely high water bill.

 The Perks Of Buying An Apartment In A Mixed-Use Building